exogen/react-dynamic-html/README.md

 the resulting DOM.
 There are a handful of libraries that already do this, but it requires a nontrivial amount of code: remember that React requires using different names for many attributes, and has special handling for others (like `style`, where you’d have to parse a string of rules into an object).
-This is both slow and will bloat your bundle size.
+That approach is both slow and will bloat your bundle size.

 ## Other Solutions